SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Lands End SF sits on the northwest side of San Francisco.
 It's part of the larger California Coastal Trail, a 1,230-mile trail between Oregon and Mexico.
 This gorgeous, free hiking trail is adored by both locals and visitors.

 It’s a 3.5-mile loop trail with a few different additional paths that allow you to extend your hike.
-These small paths off the main trail led you to fantastic views, war memorials, old army batteries, and hidden beaches.
+These small paths off the main trail lead you to fantastic views, war memorials, old army batteries, and hidden beaches.

 These include a hike down to Mile Rock Beach, the Lands End Lookouts (there are two), and Point Lobos.